vinceau/invoice-generator/README.md

 If your invoice is saved as `invoice123.yaml` then to build it you would run `make invoice123.pdf`.

 This depends on the [`invoice`](https://ctan.org/pkg/invoice) package.
 For more information on defining complicated invoices read the [`invoice` documentation](http://mirrors.ctan.org/macros/latex/contrib/invoice/invoice.pdf).
+You can modify the invoice output by modifying the `invoice.tex` and the`template.tex` files.